About mouth ulcers

 - loss of appetite.

-Aphthous ulcers generally occur on the softer mouth lining of the lips, cheeks, sides of the tongue, floor of the mouth and back of the palate and tonsil area.
-These ulcers are usually no larger than a 5 cent piece.
-You may develop more than one aphthous ulcer at a time, and sometimes these ulcers are continuous.
+Aphthous ulcers generally occur on the softer mouth lining of the lips, cheeks, sides of the tongue, floor of the mouth, back of the roof of the mouth and around the tonsil area.
+These ulcers are usually no larger than 5mm.
+You may develop more than one aphthous ulcer at a time, and sometimes these ulcers are joined together.

 Causes of mouth ulcers